Surname inflection: Uninflection trend

-A number of discussions about tipping have developed due to the activities of prominent women such as TV presenters Emma Smetana, Petra Svoboda or Tereza Robinson, politician Karolína Peake, sportswoman Kateřina Emmons (née Kůrková), and also Michaela Bakala, businesswoman Ivana Tykač etc. Petra Svoboda justifies her surname by the fact that she and her husband spent several years in Arab countries and both often traveled to countries where people were unable to understand the connection between the surnames Svoboda and Svoboda.
-Emma Smetana she has the surname Smetana in her French documents and Smetanová in her Czech documents, but since she spent most of her life abroad, she only uses the uninflected version, with the exception of the Czech authorities: "I'm sorry to those who are irritated by this, you can't blame the last name.
+Discussions about inflection have developed due to the activities of prominent women, such as TV presenters Emma Smetana, Petra Svoboda and Tereza Robinson; politician Karolína Peake; sportswoman Kateřina Emmons (née Kůrková); philanthropist Michaela Bakala; and businesswoman Ivana Tykač.
+Petra Svoboda has stated that she uses an uninflected surname because she and her husband spent several years in Arab countries and often traveled to countries where the population was unable to understand the connection between the inflected and uninflected forms.
+Emma Smetana uses the surname Smetana in her French documents and Smetanová in her Czech documents, but since she spent most of her life abroad, she only uses the uninflected version, with the exception of the Czech authorities: "I'm sorry to those who are irritated by this, you can't blame the last name.
 I am half Czech, half French."
-Mrs. Henrieta Hynek used the surname Hynková as a Slovak citizen for several years, and when she applied for a change to the uninflected form because it sounded better next to her first name, she had to register for a nationality other than Slovak or Czech and chose Hungarian.
-She doesn't mind being addressed as Mrs. Hynk, and is rather amused by being called Mr. Hynk, for example.
-In the media, for example, the names of Deputy Minister of Health Lenka Teska Arnoštová or Deputy Minister of Labor Zuzana Jentschke Stöcklová attracted attention.
+In the media, the names of Deputy Minister of Health Lenka Teska Arnoštová and Deputy Minister of Labor Zuzana Jentschke Stöcklová attracted attention.